Mad Dog killings

-The "Mad Dog killings" refer to a spree of robberies and murders committed by Joseph Louis Taborsky and his partner-in-crime, Arthur Culombe, throughout Connecticut between 1956 and 1957.
+The "Mad Dog killings" were a spree of robberies and murders committed by serial killer Joseph Louis Taborsky and his partner-in-crime, Arthur Culombe, throughout Connecticut in 1950 and between 1956 and 1957.
 Authorities and newspapers dubbed the killings the "Mad Dog killings" due to the brutality of the murders committed; Taborsky himself was also often given the moniker "Mad Dog."
-Taborsky and Culombe robbed and murdered six people during the spree from 1956 to 1957.
+Taborsky and Culombe robbed and murdered six people during the 1956–1957 spree.
 Taborsky and Culombe also robbed, shot, and beat a number of other victims who survived the "Mad Dog" crime spree.
 The murders led to Connecticut liquor stores implementing modified hours of operation, as Taborsky and Culombe frequently targeted liquor stores.

 Following the murders, Taborsky and Culombe were both apprehended.
 Both were charged with just two of the murders, convicted, and sentenced to death, and Taborsky became the last person executed in Connecticut's electric chair, as well as the final person subjected to execution in Connecticut before a nationwide moratorium halted all executions in the United States.
 Until the lethal injection execution of serial killer Michael Bruce Ross in 2005, Taborsky's was the last execution in Connecticut in 45 years.
 Culombe's death sentence was later commuted to life imprisonment, and he died in prison in 1970.

 Taborsky's case generated particular interest and controversy due to him being one of very few people, and the only person in Connecticut's history, to be placed on death row on two separate occasions for two separate capital convictions.
 Prior to the "Mad Dog killings" spree, Taborsky had spent over four years on Connecticut's death row for the 1950 robbery and murder of Louis Wolfson.
 The main evidence against him in Wolfson's murder was from his brother Albert, who participated alongside Taborsky in Wolfson's robbery and murder and received a life sentence for his own involvement.
 After Albert suffered a mental breakdown in prison, Joseph Taborsky successfully appealed his conviction on the basis of his innocence, arguing that Albert's testimony was not reliable, so he was released from prison.
 While awaiting trial in the "Mad Dog killings," Taborsky confessed his guilt in Wolfson's murder as well.

-Connecticut newspapers posited that the "Mad Dog killings" played a significant role in popularizing and justifying the use of the death penalty in Connecticut, as well as in delaying any attempts to abolish capital punishment in the state, despite all other New England states trending towards abolition in the mid-20th century.
+Connecticut newspapers and historians posited that the "Mad Dog killings" played a significant role in popularizing and justifying the use of the death penalty in Connecticut, as well as in delaying any attempts to abolish capital punishment in the state, despite all other New England states trending towards abolition in the mid-20th century.